‘Rend your hearts and not your garments.’

 A limited number of complimentary copies of Living Well Through Lent are available at Information Central (the large table outside the parish office).
 The meditations in this booklet are also available as daily emails from Living Compass.
 Visit their website and scroll to the bottom of the page to sign up for these emails.

-Complimentary meditation booklets from Westminster-Canterbury will also be available at Information Central.
+Complimentary meditation booklets from Westminster-Canterbury are available at Information Central while supplies last.

 Forward Day by Day is a booklet of daily devotions published by Forward Movement.
 Copies are available in a rack at Information Central; a $1 donation per booklet is requested.